 Another incident that happened in 1837, shook the small settler community.
 In 1837, Joseph Tice Gellibrand and George Brooks Legrew Hesse disappeared near Birregurra, on their way from Geelong to Melbourne.
 Great fears were expressed in Melbourne that they were murdered.
 Buckley was also a member of the search party dispatched.
 But the whites did not trust Buckley as they thought he is standing on two stools.
 Afterward he was given more freedom in his pursuit, but he could not do much as much animosity was already created between the blacks and the settlers, due to the cruel treatment of blacks in the hands of the settlers.

-Buckley left Melbourne on 21st December 1831 and reached Hobart early January 1838.
+William Buckley left Melbourne on 21st December 1837 and reached Hobart early January 1838.
 Buckley was appointed as assistant storekeeper at the Hobart Town Immigrants Home and when that establishment was broken up he was transferred to the female nursery as gate keeper.
 At the immigrants’ home he became acquainted with a family consisting of a respectable mechanic, his wife and daughter.
 The mechanic was later killed by the natives and Buckley proposed to his widow and married her in March 1840, at the age of 60.
 In his old age received a pension from the Government.
-He died at Hobart in 1856 at the age of 76.
+Buckley died at Hobart in 1856 at the age of 76.
 Some accounts say, a fall from a gig hastened his death.
 With this ended the weird yet colourful life of William Buckley the convict.